mjhoptics/ray-optics/README.rst

 Installation
 ------------

-To install :mod:`rayoptics` using pip, use
+To install *rayoptics* using pip, use

 .. code::

     > pip install rayoptics

-Alternatively, :mod:`rayoptics` can be installed from the conda-forge channel using conda
+Alternatively, *rayoptics* can be installed from the conda-forge channel using conda

 .. code::